stackhpc/ansible-role-openhpc/README.md

       - `conf`: A string with the [resource specification](https://slurm.schedmd.com/slurm.conf.html#OPT_Gres_1) but requiring the format `<name>:<type>:<number>`, e.g. `gpu:A100:2`.
 Note the `type` is an arbitrary string.
       - `file`: A string with the [File](https://slurm.schedmd.com/gres.conf.html#OPT_File) (path to device(s)) for this resource, e.g. `/dev/nvidia[0-1]` for the above example.
     Note [GresTypes](https://slurm.schedmd.com/slurm.conf.html#OPT_GresTypes) must be set in `openhpc_config` if this is used.
-  * `params`: Optional.
+  * `node_params`: Optional.
 Mapping of additional parameters and values for [node configuration](https://slurm.schedmd.com/slurm.conf.html#lbAE).

   Each nodegroup will contain hosts from an Ansible inventory group named